-We often get emails from top human resources professionals of tier 1 and 2 companies requesting that we, as talent consultants, tell candidates to rework on their resumes.
-Although 1000s of web portals have tips to enhance resumes, we, in this blog, desire to impart certain facts about what to avoid in a resume.
+Often we get emails from top human resources professionals of tier 1 and 2 companies requesting that we, as talent consultants, should tell candidates to rework on their resumes.
+Though 1000s of web portals have tips to enhance resumes, we, in this blog, intend to impart certain facts about what to avoid in a resume.

 Many students believe that using infographics in a resume will impress HR professionals in MNCs.
 But the reality is, HR professionals hardly bother to pay attention to overdone resumes.
 In fact, such resumes are tossed in the waste bin the moment they are received.
 According to tier 1 HR professionals, we found that infographics used in resumes make it difficult for hiring managers to locate relevant information.
 The overly done graphics and fact files obscure information that is actually relevant, thus making it nothing but an annoyance to many hiring managers.

 Wrong contact details on resumes can showcase an applicant’s unprofessional and shoddy attitude towards a particular job.
 Always cross check facts in the resume so as to avoid any sort of errors or miscommunication.
 Update the address on online portals as well as on resumes.
 If a candidate has a temporary address, then he/she must prioritize that address on the resume for further correspondence.

 Ensure to add at least two references towards the end of a resume.
 References play a crucial role in determining talent and the authenticity of the information provided in the resume.
 Many HR professionals say that candidates lose their job because they do not include references.
 And as per company policies, candidates must be verified at all costs so as to avoid fraudulent practices and identity.